-Yes, churches in NSW are open, with up to 100 people allowed inside churches at any one time, providing the four square metre rule is observed.
+Yes, churches in NSW are open, with up to 300 people allowed inside churches at any one time, providing the four square metre rule is observed.

 Can I attend Mass in the Church?

 Yes.
-Up to 100 people can attend Masses under the four-square-metre rule.
+Up to 300 people can attend Church Masses under the four-square-metre rule.
 Churches are required to keep records of all attending Masses for contact tracing purposes.
 You will need to contact your individual parish to register your attendance.